 I once read that 50% of people admit to snooping through other's medicine cabinets.
 Not this girl.
 To me, the pantry is the new age medicine cabinet.
-A few weeks ago, I was interviewed for a Pantry Peak story on Munch Better.
+A few weeks ago, I was interviewed by a blogger to gain a sneak peek into my pantry.
 The interview forced me to take a good hard look at our pantry.

-One of our biggest secrets in maintaining healthy eating habits day-after-day is pretty simple: keep the junk out of the house!
-Make your environment work for you, not against you.
+One of our biggest secrets in maintaining healthy eating habits day-after-day is pretty simple: make your environment work for you, not against you.
 You won't find much junk food in our pantry and that's because if it is there, then we will eat it.
 With that being said, we are definitely not perfect and we do house some ingredients that might raise a few eyebrows.
 But more on that later.

 On this next shelf, we keep our oils and vinegars.
 We use a ton of extra virgin olive oil in our cooking.
 You'll also find some canned lentils and beans in the back.

 And last but not least, the top shelf is where we store all our teas.
 Tea has become a ritual around here.
-We go through a lot of mint tea and our favourite green teas, Roasted Gyokuro and Japanese Sencha from David's.
+We go through a lot of mint tea and our favourite green tea, Japanese Sencha from David's.

-If you are wondering how to clean up your pantry to set yourself up for success, LeChing wrote more about it here.
+If you are wondering how to help your clients clean up their pantry to set them up for success, check out this blog post.

 Did you love this article?
 Then you will love our weekly newsletter.
 Every week we curate the best tools, tips, and resources for nutrition professionals and deliver them straight to your inbox.
 Get on the list here!